cyberark/conjur-oss-helm-chart/conjur-oss/UPGRADING.md

              base64 --decode)
 ```

-Next, check your Conjur OSS chart version:
+Next, check your Conjur Open Source chart version:

 ```sh-session
 $  helm show chart "$helm_chart_name"| awk '/^version:/{print $2}'
 ```

-If your Conjur OSS chart version is 2.0.0 or newer, then you will also need
+If your Conjur Open Source chart version is 2.0.0 or newer, then you will also need
 to store the database password:
 ```sh-session
 $  db_password=$(kubectl get secret \